LauraL211/DataStructuresAndConcurrency/MTUSep24DSC/README.md

 # LinkedListDemo - I played around with creating my own linked list based off companies offering internships and was able to remove them as if they became unavailable.
 # Iterator vs Enhanced For Loop
-# "For-each is syntactic sugar for using iterators" - Stack Over Flow
+# "For-each is syntactic sugar for using iterators" - Stack Overflow ("https://stackoverflow.com/questions/18508786/for-each-vs-iterator-which-will-be-the-better-option")
 # Syntactic sugar supposedly is easier to read and write thus making your code that much "Sweeter"
 # Iterators are a good choice if you wish to modify what is currently in the List as trying to do so within a for loop would cause an error(attempted with my code)